 The Mcqs were based on basic java, Collections output questions and on basic thread concepts

-Next all rounds were virtual due to Covid and were held on hangout video call
+Next, all rounds were virtual due to COVID and were held on the hangout video call

 Round 1 ( 45-60 minutes)

 This round was entirely based on Data Structures and Algorithms.
-Interviewer was interested to know the approach and asked me some sample test cases to see whether my approach covers them or not .
+The interviewer was interested to know the approach and asked me some sample test cases to see whether my approach covers them or not.
 Following questions were asked

-For this problem he was interested in O(n) time 0(1) space space solution and only 1 array traversal(Hint: Use XOR)
+For this problem, he was interested in O(n) time 0(1) space solution and only 1 array traversal(Hint: Use XOR)

-This problem is an extension of above problem where all numbers are duplicated instead of two numbers occuring once ( Hint Extension of XOR based approach)
+This problem is an extension of the above problem where all numbers are duplicated instead of two numbers occurring once ( Hint Extension of XOR-based approach)